npmi/mymoney/README.md

 ## MyMoney App
-# To manage finances in the community/group this app creates transparency.
+To manage finances in the community/group this app creates transparency.

 ## Installation

-This is a built on [React](https://reactjs.org/)
+Follow below instructions

 # Boot up project